data-ens/data-ens.github.io/seminar.md

 physics, chemistry and neuroscience) but a common interest in dealing with large scale or high dimensional data.

 The seminar takes place, unless exceptionally noted, on the first Tuesday of each month at 12h00 at the [Physics Department of ENS, 24 rue Lhomond](http://www.phys.ens.fr/spip.php?article579&lang=en), in room CONF IV (2nd floor).

 The colloquium is followed by an open buffet around which participants can meet and discuss collaborations.

-These seminars are made possible by the support of the CFM-ENS Chaire "Mod&egrave;les et Sciences des Donn&eacute;es".
+These seminars are made possible by the support of the [CFM-ENS Chaire "_Modèles et Sciences des Données_"](https://data-ens.github.io).

 You can check the list of the following seminars bellow and the [list of past seminars](past/).